 2. I suggested “filing” the bagged spices in a box.
 She can decide to file them in whatever order that works best for the way she cooks.

 3. Put the bottled spices in a box (or box lid so it becomes a tray.)
 Organize them the same way she decided in step 2.
 Put the bottles in descending order of height with the tallest in the back.
 (Option: consider adding a label on the cap to make each spice easier to find.)

 These are the notes from her experience:

 She pulled all the spices out of the cabinets and threw out the ones she would never use.
 Then she paired up the bagged spices with the bottle spices.
 She noticed that she really likes cumin and Mexican oregano!
 The duplicates were combined and labeled.
-And she decided to organized the spices in order of frequency of use.
+And she decided to organize the spices in order of frequency of use.
 (Other options may be by alphabetical order, the type of cuisine, or by type of flavor)

-Unfortunately she was unable to fit the containers she purchased side by side in her cabinet, or in a way where they’d be easy to remove.
+Unfortunately, she was unable to fit the containers she purchased side by side in her cabinet, or in a way where they’d be easy to remove.
 So instead the bottles went in the containers, and the bags are attached with a binder clip.
 The binder clip helps keep the bags together and easier to remove from the cabinet.

 DURING: Spice Organization

 I thought she did a great job sorting through her spices and coming up with a way to store them that works for her.
 It definitely looks like she will be able to get what she needs and put them back easily.
 One idea I suggested worth trying in the future is to find a container so she can put 2 side by side.
 Then try rolling the bags and store them in the container vertically (sort of like sushi rolls standing up).
 I think she might be able to fit more bags on a shelf that way.
 Also, to keep an eye out for other boxes that don’t have a lip or tapers on the bottom, which takes up more usable space.